ycpcs/cs101-fall2023/assign/assign01.md

 Programming
 -----------

 **START EARLY!
 And develop the program incrementally!** You should always have a working program at each step (even if only minimally) to make it easier to debug errors.
-For example, make sure the program obtains the user input properly and then add one computation at a time.
+For example, make sure the program obtains the user input properly and then add one computation at a time printing out each intermediate value.
 Also make sure you follow good programming practices such as **adding comments**, **using meaningful variable names**, and **having proper indentation in the program**.

 See pages 346&ndash;353 of the textbook for details regarding the conversion specifiers for **printf**.